ripred/Coder-X/README.md

 | `CODER_X_KEY`             | `~/.coder_x_key`                    | (Reserved for future use.
 Not currently used.)   |
 | `OLLAMA_MODELS_CMD`       | `ollama list`                       | Command to list Ollama models (if used)          |

-*For backward compatibility, the previous `CLAUDE_CODE_*` environment variables are still supported (for config, history, and model API only), but will be removed in a future release.*

 *Most environment variables are optional; defaults are used if unset.*

 ---